Click on a name for bio.

 Irene Lewis

-Irene joined FRAC in June 2022 as a SNAP Policy Analyst.
+Irene joined FRAC in June 2022 and now serves as the Senior Policy and Research Analyst.
 In this role, she supports strategies to improve SNAP benefit access and adequacy through research and engagement with national and state partners.

 Prior to joining FRAC, Irene interned at the USDA Food and Nutrition Service in the Civil Rights Division as part of the MPA-DC Program at Ohio State University.
 During this time, she completed a research capstone that examined racial equity in USDA’s grant programs.
 Additionally, Irene has extensive experience engaging in food security and other agricultural policy issues.
 She is a member of the National Society of MANRRS (Minorities in Agriculture, Natural Resources, and Related Sciences).